§6 ch3: Resource Family Assessment and Licensing Process

 NOTE:For foster family group home re licensure, allow enough lead time to receive completed inspection reports within the 90-day period prior to license expiration.

-Record the reassessment and recommendation information by using Attachment E, Renewal Assessment Recording Outline.
+Record the reassessment and recommendation information by using Attachment D, Renewal Assessment Recording Outline.

 Record all transactions of children presented for placement with a family and family’s acceptance or rejection of children including family’s reasons for decision.
 If a family has not had an alternative care placement for the last twelve (12) months or longer, the worker should discuss the reason why the family has not had a placement during this time period and the types of children in CD custody needing placement.
 A plan should be made to address the concerns of the foster parent(s) and/or the Division.
 The foster parent(s) may attend additional training or may be utilized for respite care to address placement concerns.
 The Professional Family Development Plan (PFDP), CD-100, may be utilized for this process.

 For relative and kinship care providers, the license must be kept open until the Children’s Division is released of jurisdiction.
 If the worker and supervisor feel the family is appropriate for consideration, they may also discuss with the provider the needs of the circuit for alternative care providers to determine if the provider is interested in becoming a licensed foster home.
+Section 4 Chapter 12 Subsection 5.1 provides instruction regarding a licensed relative or kinship home becoming a licensed foster home.
 The license should be closed if neither of these criteria is met.

 Obtain signature on Renewal Assessment indicating agreement; family retains one copy.